supapat/test_wordpress/plugins/contact-form-to-email/README.txt

 == Upgrade Notice ==

-= 1.2.26 =
+= 1.2.28 =
-* Feature for disabling email notifications when needed
+* New feature to report the page where the form was submitted